Android4Lumia950/installer/README.md

-# LumiaQuickStart
+# LK installer.

-A Powershell script to install Developer menu and bootshim onto your Lumia
+A Powershell script to install Developer menu, bootshim and LK onto your Lumia

 ## Instructions
 -   Unlock your device with WPinternals